-EUROPEAN COMMISSION

-DIRECTORATE-GENERAL

-TAXATION AND CUSTOMS UNION
+EUROPEAN COMMISSION DIRECTORATE-GENERAL TAXATION AND CUSTOMS UNION Direct Taxation, Tax Coordination, Econimic Analysis and Evaluation Unit D1 Company Taxation Initiatives

-Analyses and tax policies

-Analysis and coordination of tax policies

-Brussels, January2010 Taxud/E1/
+Brussels, June 2010 Taxud/D1/

-DOC: JTPF/007/REV2/2009/EN
+DOC: JTPF/007/REV3/2009/EN

 EU JOINT TRANSFER PRICING FORUM

 REPORT ON NON EU TRIANGULAR CASES

-Meeting of 4th February 2010
+Meeting of 8th June 2010

 Centre de Conférences Albert Borschette Rue Froissart 36 - 1040 Brussels

-Contact:
+Contact: Gáspár Molnár, Telephone (32-2) 29.21.235 E-mail: gaspar.molnar@ec.europa.eu Peter Finnigan Telephone (32-2) 29 Peter.finnigan@ec.europa.eu

+I. Preamble

-Jean-Marc Van Leeuw, Telephone (32-2) 295.89.36 E-mail: Jean-Marc.Van-Leeuw@ec.europa.eu Peter Finnigan Telephone (32-2) 29 Peter.finnigan@ec.europa.eu I. Preamble In accordance with the discussion held at the JTPF in its meetings of October, 23rd, 2007 and February 21st, 2008 a sub-group was asked to discuss further the triangular transfer pricing cases.
+In accordance with the discussion held at the JTPF in its meetings of October, 23rd, 2007 and February 21st, 2008 a sub-group was asked to discuss further the triangular transfer pricing cases.
 The sub-group met in Brussels on 15 January 2008, 29th April 2008, 8th July, 2008 and 23rd January 2009.

 The present report is based on the work of the sub-group as reported in the plenary meeting of March 2009.

 This JTPF report provides some non prescriptive suggestions regarding dispute resolution relating to transfer pricing cases in the case of non EU triangular transfer pricing, as hereafter defined, without any prejudice to whether or not such cases may be covered in part or whole by the EU Arbitration Convention.

 It is neither the intention that Competent Authorities activity in Non EU Triangular cases would provide any greater certainty than for EU triangular cases nor that the Non EU definition denies access to the Arbitration Convention only because a non EU state is involved.

 II.
-Definition of triangular cases (in the context of MAP) To assist in focusing the JTPF discussion it was suggested to adopt a definition on triangular cases which is intended to be neither too broad nor too narrow.
+Definition of triangular cases (in the context of MAP)

+To assist in focusing the JTPF discussion it was suggested to adopt a definition on triangular cases which is intended to be neither too broad nor too narrow.
 This adopted definition duplicates the one included in the report on EU triangular cases.

 For the purpose of this document a triangular case is a case where two states in a MAP cannot fully resolve any double taxation arising in a transfer pricing case when applying the ALP because an associated enterprise [as defined in the Arbitration Convention] situated in a Third State and identified by both EU CAs (evidential based on the comparability analysis including a functional analysis and other factual elements) had a significant influence in contributing to a non arm's length result in a chain of relevant transactions or commercial / financial relations and recognised as such by the taxpayer suffering the double taxation and requesting the MAP.

 Two types of cases can be distinguished:

 - cases where all associated companies concerned are situated within the EU (hereafter referred to as EU triangular cases); - cases where the associated company identified as being the source of non arm's length results in a chain of relevant transactions or commercial / financial relations is situated outside the EU (hereafter referred to as non-EU triangular cases).
-Where there is a transaction involving a non EU third State, EU taxpayers should - as far as possible - enjoy the same treatment as for transactions involving only EU Member States.
-On the other hand, the protection offered should not exceed that level.1